sid121212/sid121212/README.md

 <h4 align="center">
 I'm a graduate, working as a Software Engineer in Top MNC's/PBC's, I am passionate about DSA, Competitive Programming, and web technologies. <br />
-	Besides my College Studies, I like to create new web/mobile applications.
+	Besides my Job, I like to create new web/mobile applications.
 It helps me learn a lot and grow as a developer while also excelling Data Structures and Algorithms.
 </h4>
 <br>